RajatJain4061/skyii/README.md

 YATI (Yii2 Advanced Template Improved)
 ======================================
 YATI is a skeleton for Yii2 which is inherited from Yii2 Advanced template.

 The default Yii2 Advanced template is good but to make it production ready, you will have to put some efforts.

-Our aim is to minimize these efforts and make life easy.
+Our aim is to minimize these efforts and make your life easy and painless.

+YATI includes a lot of features out of the box which you would be installing manually after using the default Yii2 templates.

+Why should you do that?
+Why waste your time setting up everything from plugins to pretty URL and API structure if you can get it all together in one package?

+If you have any suggestions or complaints, feel free to email me at- pankaj [at] foqat [dot] com

 Why YATI?
 ---------